Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr Intel Pingdom Speed Result

-This is what we will see after loading an entire news site with a lot of content and images without optimizing the website for better performance.
+The results below are after loading an entire news site with a lot of content and images without optimizing the website for better performance.

-Vultr AMD PageSpeed Insights Mobile Speed Test Result:
+1. Vultr AMD PageSpeed Insights Mobile test:

 The speed performance of the AMD processor on Vultr has scored 80% on the PageSpeed Insights on the mobile version and the Largest Contentful Paint scored 4.1 seconds.